skylarshaffer/clairvoyant-octopus/README.md

 Each endpoint with schema introspection on will output the schema.
 Endpoints that are closed or leaking will be passed to Clairvoyance for further testing.

 Clairvoyance tests for any field suggestion or autocomplete vulnerabilities, and if it can piece togethere a schema, it will output it.

+## Troubleshooting

+- Make sure you enter the very root of your domain, without any fluff.
+For example, website.com.

 ## Version History